Syndric/KeymashThemes/Aegleseeker/README.md

 # Aegleseeker CSS for Keymash

-To isntall, donwload the style from https://userstyles.world/style/2391/aegleseekerksh
+To install, donwload the style from https://userstyles.world/style/2391/aegleseekerksh

 To use font, install Raleway-Medium.ttf